getCompass/userbot/README.md

 After receiving the server URL, it will be possible to upload the file as a composite request using [multipart/form-data](https://ru.wikipedia.org/wiki/Multipart/form-data), signing the request with the received file token.

 In our case, with the node_url and file download token taken from the response, the request will look like this:<br>
-URL for the request: `https://file1.getcompass.com/api/userbot/files/upload`
+URL for Cloud version of the product: `https://file1.getcompass.com/api/userbot/files/upload` <br>
+URL for On-premise version of the product: `https://<yourdomain>/file1/api/userbot/files/upload`

 | Name | Type | Property | Description |
 | -------- | --- | --- | -------- |